LASER VAGINAL REJUVENATION (LVR)

 Laser Vaginal Rejuvenation is a surgical procedure that tightens the walls of the vagina for the purpose of improving sexual function.
 The vagina gets stretched during normal childbirth, and after several pregnancies, this can result in vaginal laxity which compromises sexual function and can also cause stress urinary incontinence (SUI).

 During the procedure, a surgical laser is used to dissect the vaginal tissues and expose the muscles in the walls of the vagina.
 The muscles are then carefully tightened with stitches to reduce the size of the vaginal canal, thus making it suitably tighter.
 Excess internal vaginal lining is removed, again with the laser.
-The result is a tighter vagina, better sexual function and relief from the symptoms of SUI.
+The result is a tighter vagina, enhanced sexual function and relief from the symptoms of SUI.

 The LVR procedure was created by Dr David Matlock, a renowned OBGYN specialist from Los Angeles, U.S.A.
 Dr Huang was personally trained by Dr Matlock in his practice in Los Angeles in 2007 and learned the technique directly from him.
 He is certified by Dr Matlock to be competent and proficient in his trademarked LVR procedure.
 He has been performing this procedure in Singapore for the past ten years.